Jamie3213/blog/site/app/content/posts/aws-blog.md

 #### CodeBuild Projects and EventBridge Rules

 In order to deploy a CI/CD pipeline, we'll also need to use things like AWS CodeBuild projects and Amazon EventBridge rules.
 Again though, we'll talk about these when we come to building the pipeline.
-If you don't want a CI/CD pipeline, you can happily ignore these resources and deploy new posts manually - if you do choose to go down that route, you also won't need an S3 bucket store build artifacts.
+If you don't want a CI/CD pipeline, you can happily ignore these resources and deploy new posts manually - if you do choose to go down that route, you also won't need an S3 bucket to store build artifacts.

 ### Resource Naming Conventions